Utah Administrative Code

 19. "Telecommunications Corporation" -- A "telephone corporation" as defined in Section 54-2-1.

 20. "Voice Grade Service" -- Service that at a minimum, includes:

 a. providing access to E911, which identifies the exact location of the emergency caller;

 b.
 Two-way communications with a clear voice each way;

 c.
 Ability to place and receive calls; and

 d.
 Voice band between 300 HZ and 3000 HZ.

 21. "Wire Center" -- The building in which one or more local switching systems are installed and where the outside cable plant is connected to the central office equipment.

-A. Availability of Records -- Each telecommunications corporation shall make its books and records open to inspection by representatives of the Commission, the Division of Public Utilities, or the Committee of Consumer Services (or any successor agencies) during normal operating hours.
+A. Availability of Records -- Each telecommunications corporation shall make its books and records open to inspection by representatives of the Commission, the Division of Public Utilities, or the Office of Consumer Services (or any successor agencies) during normal operating hours.

 B. Retention of Records -- All records required by these rules shall be preserved for the period of time specified at 47 CFR 42, incorporated by this reference.